 Mapping rules are organized in a fixed, tabular format, and you must follow that format carefully.
-Each set of mapping rules appears between a line containing only the word DomainRules and a line containing only three number signs (###).
-The fields within each rule are delimited by a colon (:).
+Each set of mapping rules appears between a line containing only the word DomainRules or AttributeRules and a line containing only three number signs (###).